-- Representing generic pharmaceutical manufacturers in patent infringement litigation under the Hatch-Waxman Act.
+- Represented generic pharmaceutical manufacturers in patent infringement litigation under the Hatch-Waxman Act.

-- Representing branded pharmaceutical manufacturer in arbitration of a licensing agreement dispute.
+- Represented branded pharmaceutical manufacturer in arbitration of a licensing agreement dispute.

 - Represented an Am Law 100 firm in mediation over a potential malpractice claim related to prosecution of a design patent.
 The matter settled favorably before a suit was filed.

-Prior to joining Goodwin, Dr. Larochelle was an associate in Ballard Spahr LLP’s IP Litigation group.
-Prior to attending law school, Dr. Larochelle was a tenured physics professor at Franklin & Marshall College in Lancaster, Pennsylvania.
+Prior to joining Goodwin, Christie was an associate in Ballard Spahr LLP’s IP Litigation group.
+Prior to attending law school, Christie was a tenured physics professor at Franklin & Marshall College in Lancaster, Pennsylvania.
 A condensed matter experimentalist, her research focused on energy transfer in luminescent single crystals and quantum dots.
 She has expertise in numerous experimental techniques, including steady-state and time resolved luminescence, crystal synthesis, X-ray diffraction, and Raman spectroscopy.

 University of Maine